chrokh/toow-old/_sources/index.md

 It should be noted that many of the ideas in this book are not *only* related to object-oriented programming but apply to multiple paradigms.
 Think of it this way: This book contains all the ideas that I argue are useful to know if you want to become a top level object oriented programmer.

+(why-oo)=
+## Why object oriented

+It is my belief that most programmers will eventually switch to [functional programming](paradigms) unless artificial intelligence (AI) manages to replace us all before.
+Why do I believe this?
+Because I hold that the functional programming paradigm is superior to that of object oriented programming.

+Why do I believe that functional programming is superior?
+Because concepts such as higher order functions, currying, pattern matching, algebraic data types, and parametric polymorphism are at the heart of functional programming.
+The object oriented concepts of classes and subtype polymorphism are simply not powerful enough in comparison.
+Mixing data and methods, a key tenant in object oriented programming, is simply not a great idea.

+So why bother learning an object oriented language?
+Well, we're not there yet.
+Object oriented programming is by no means dead, and C# is very much alive and is a very popular language in industry.

+Moreover, C# is a multi-paradigm language so many problems are easier to solve today because C# has borrowed ideas from the functional paradigm.
+We'll talk about [lambdas](lambdas), [LINQ](linq), [pattern matching](pattern-matching), and [parametric polymorphism/generics](generics) much later.

+Nevertheless, part of the reason that I publish this work online for free is that I hope to contribute to the eventual death of object oriented programming.
+Object orientation was a fun exercise, but it's time to move on.

+However, the only way we can learn to not repeat the mistakes of history is by understanding our history.
+So by learning all the ins and outs of object oriented programming I hope that you too will become a subscriber to the idea that objects and subtype polymorphism is not powerful enough.

+But don't despair.
+Subtype polymorphism is both powerful and very interesting.
+It all depends on what you compare it to.
+Welcome to the magical world of programming.
+Down the rabbit hole we go.

 ## About the author